emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

 SELECT payload.a.b.c.deep as my_field FROM "t/#"
 ```

-An example of how the equality operator (=) can be used to test that a field has a certain value in the WHERE-clause.
+The statement below shows an example of how the equality operator (=) can be used to test that a field has a certain value in the WHERE-clause.
 Using * in the SELECT-clause will forward all metadata and the payload to the output message:

 ```sql
 SELECT * FROM "t/#" WHERE payload.x.y = 1
 ```

-One can use the`and` and `or` operators to form complex boolean expressions in the WHERE-clause:
+You can use the `and` and `or` operators to form complex boolean expressions in the WHERE-clause:

 ```sql
 SELECT * FROM "t/#" WHERE payload.name = "sensor_1" and payload.temprature > 39